slekhano/poloniex-trader/README.md

 to test out a theory.
 Feel free to help clean it up and send a PR.

-This rails project just grabs all historical data for the virtual currencies listed in `price_updater.rb` from Poloniex going back to the beginning of 2016.
-It also includes a very basic rebalancing simulation in `rebalance_standard.rb`.
+This rails project just grabs all historical data for the virtual currencies listed in `portfolio.rb` from Poloniex going back to the beginning of 2016.
+It also includes a very basic rebalancing simulation in `rebalance.rb`.
 I used Rails as the basis just because it's quick and easy to load up a database with it and then run code against it.